ZainabAlYasiri/ZainabAlYasiri.github.io/aboutme.md

 subtitle: A brief personal description
 ---

-My name is Zainab Al Yasiri, I am from Iraq and I love learning new skills.
-Have a look at my background below!
+I am Zainab, a passionate health data scientist with a background in biomedical engineering, committed to leveraging data and technology to drive innovation in healthcare.

 ### Education

+- Master Health Data Science (2024 - 2026)
 - Bachelor's in Biomedical Engineering at Universidad de Carlos III de Madrid (2019 - 2024)
-- Master Health Data Science (2024 - 2026)

 ### Experience
 - Research intern at Centro de Química Estrutural, University of LisbonResearch (02/2023 - 05/2023)